CMSgov/bcda-static-site/_pages/api-documentation/filter-claims-data.md

 We recommend new model entities run an unfiltered request for all historical data before using _since subsequently for incremental exports of new data.
 You can use the transactionTime from your most recent job as the specified date.

-The _since parameter can be used with /Group or /Patient, but each endpoint will return data for newly attributed enrollees differently:
+The _since parameter can be used with /Group or /Patient, but each endpoint will return data for newly attributed enrollees differently.

 ### Using _since with /Patient